When Life Gives You Tangerines: Impact

-According to the mobile big data platform Mobile Index, Netflix reported 14 million monthly active users (MAUs) in March 2025, reflecting an increase of over 640,000 from the previous month.
-This marked the first time Netflix's MAUs exceeded 14 million since January 2023, when the drama The Glory gained significant popularity.
-Following the initial public release of the series, Pan Entertainment's stock price rose by 22.12%.
-Ahead of the second release, the stock reached 3,930 won, surpassing its 52-week high.

 Following its release in the first week of March, the series topped the Good Data Corporation's Top 10 TV-OTT Drama Topicality Ranking for seven consecutive weeks.
 During this period, IU ranked first in the buzz-worthy drama performer category.
 Park Bo-gum rank second for six consecutive weeks and third the following week.
 In the third week of March, Lee Jun-young was fourth, and Kim Seon-ho was tenth.
 In the fourth week, Kim Seon-ho ranked third, Lee Jun-young eighth, and Kang You-seok tenth.

 In addition, the series ranked first in Gallup Korea's nationwide survey of favorite TV programs for March, April, and May 2025.
 It was Netflix's fifth series to rank first for three consecutive months.
 It was also the first drama to surpass a 10% preference rating since January 2013.
+Park Bo-gum was named Gallup Korea's Television Actor of the Year, with IU in second place; he became the first artist to top the poll for an OTT release.

+According to the mobile big data platform Mobile Index, Netflix reported 14 million monthly active users (MAUs) in March 2025, reflecting an increase of over 640,000 from the previous month.
+This marked the first time Netflix's MAUs exceeded 14 million since January 2023, when the drama The Glory gained significant popularity.
+Following the initial public release of the series, Pan Entertainment's stock price rose by 22.12%.
+Ahead of the second release, the stock reached 3,930 won, surpassing its 52-week high.